 - The Office of Global Partnerships & Initiatives will publish results and accomplishments in the Global Nebraska Annual Report.

 Timeline for Strategy

 The Forward Together global strategy will be implemented over the remaining five years of the N2025 Strategic Plan (2021-2025).
 Initial implementation began in Fall 2020 with campus-wide feedback of the global strategy draft, with increased execution beginning in Spring 2021.

-For questions or inquiries, contact the Office of Global Strategies at email@example.com.
+For questions or inquiries, contact the Office of Global Partnerships & Initiatives at firstname.lastname@example.org.